bns1808/MECE788Group1/Model card.md

 ## Training and Evaluation

 ### Training Procedure
 The model was trained using the Tennessee Eastman Process Simulation Dataset.
 The RandomForest classifier was first trained to detect the occurrence of faults in real-time.
-Training parameters included a maximum depth of 40, 200 estimators, and a random state for reproducibility.
+Training parameters included a maximum depth of 40, with 200 estimators, and a random state for reproducibility.
 The LSTM network was subsequently trained to classify the type of fault based on sequences of process data, using a learning rate of 0.001 and 200 epochs.

 ### Evaluation Metrics
 The model's performance was evaluated using precision and F1 score for the RandomForest classifier, and loss for the LSTM.
-The RandomForest achieved an accuracy of 80% and an F1 score of __, while the LSTM reached a categorical accuracy of __ with a loss of __ on the test dataset.
+The RandomForest achieved an accuracy of 95% and an F1 score of 93%, while BiLSTM achieved a mean precision of 86% for all 21 classes of faulty modes, and 98% precision on removal of fault 3,9 and 15.

 ### Baseline Comparison
-Compared to a baseline SVM classifier that achieved an 85% accuracy and an F1 score of 0.82, the RandomForest classifier shows significant improvement in both accuracy and precision.
-The LSTM's ability to classify fault types surpasses that of a traditional RNN, which achieved a categorical accuracy of 90%.
+Compared to a baseline XGBoost classifier that achieved an 80% accuracy and an F1 score of 0.82, the RandomForest classifier shows significant improvement in both accuracy and precision.
+The LSTM's ability to classify fault types surpasses that of a traditional RNN.

 ## Ethical Considerations